SamMayWork/chiron-primer/README.md

 If you see a browser window to `localhost:8080` and a Visual Studio Code window open, everything has worked.

 If you'd prefer to use a different text-editor, make sure you open the directory `%TEMP%\rust` to edit files.

+If you're having any issues, please checks you have completed all pre-requisite steps and then consult [the errors documentation](ERRORS.md)

 ---